 - 24. The councils already shared their Chief Executive, Deputy Chief Executive and Directors.
 These arrangements have been in place for nearly 12 months.
 The tier below directors is mixed, with shared and non-shared posts.
 In addition, the level of the posts is also mixed, with Service Leads/Assistant Directors, service managers and team leaders. - 25.
 There is a potential risk that this mixed approach could lead to challenges in ensuring consistent standards across services, and inconsistent capacity across the councils. - 26.
 The proposed approach to a review of management capacity is: - An initial stage will be undertaken separately to assess the current management capacity available to the councils, the strengths, gaps and issues.
 This will potentially include individual feedback sessions for managers, analysis of service performance, staff satisfaction results and time recording exercises. - Analysis of potential functions where sharing may be beneficial - Development of proposals for cohesive management structures for the councils, which may be shared or non-shared. - 27.
-If the proposed approach is agreed by the shared services joint committee, the next steps would be to take an update report to the respective council meetings in January to gain approval for the planned approach.
-Some initial work would be undertaken on the first stages of the two elements to ensure that work is not unnecessarily delayed.
+If the proposed approach is agreed by the shared services joint committee, the next steps would be to take an update report to the respective council meetings in February to gain approval for the planned approach.
+Work is being undertaken to prepare for the review, initially focussing on identifying any areas where there is capacity lacking in key areas.
+If any issues are identified through this work, these will be highlighted in the council reports.